archlens/ArchLens/README.md

 ![Zeeguu view](.github/readme/zeeguu-completeView.png)

 Hard to grasp?
-Architectural-Lens agrees with you, which is why this tool exists.
+ArchLens agrees with you, which is why this tool exists.

 - A view of the system where everything except "core" and its sub-packages has been scraped away: